Thibault343/AFI/README.md

 # APT Fast Installer
+Are you installing a new Linux computer and would like to install all your software at once?
+AFI is here to solve the problem.
+AFI is a script that allows you to install everything that can be downloaded via APT in one go.
 ## What is AFI?
 Are you installing a new Linux computer and would like to install all your software at once?
 AFI is here to solve the problem.
 AFI is a script that allows you to install everything that can be downloaded via APT in one go.